AI / Machine learning

 RAG and retrieval boundaries

-Cross-tenant retrieval leakage, source-document poisoning, content isolation in retrieval.
+Cross-tenant retrieval leakage, source-document poisoning, content isolation.

 Tool-use safety